muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 with their own concepts of measures and quantities and units.
-Examples of such measurements include temporal (instant and duration to arbitrary precision or on any calendar), spatial or geospatial (locations or shapes or volumes), physical phenomina (mass, velocity, acceleration, power), and currency (US Dollar or Euro etc).
+Examples of such measurements include temporal (instant and duration to arbitrary precision or on any calendar), spatial or geospatial (locations or shapes or volumes), physical phenomena (mass, velocity, acceleration, power), and currency (US Dollar or Euro etc).
 Using this foundation, one can do a lot of common operations such as adding or multiplying or differencing measurements using generic code that doesn't know anything specific to any